Mount Moriah | Moriah Collection | Temple Mount | Avi Tavisal | Moriah Exhibition | historical artifacts | Moriah experience | Moriah Stone

 So, when the spies went through the Eshkol Valley, they cut off a cluster of grapes and carried it on a pole between two of them, as well as some pomegranates and figs. In Hebrew, a cluster of grapes is called an “Eshkol” in Hebrew, after the valley from which they were taken.
 In the modern State of Israel, the symbol of these two spies carrying the grapes has become the symbol of the Israel Tourism Industry.

-Here you can see beautiful renderings representing the seven species, engraved in Moriah Stone and embellished with diamonds, gold and gemstones.
-These are all original designs, created by Avi Tavisal and produced in limited editions.
+Here you can see beautiful renderings representing the seven species, engraved in Moriah Stone and embellished with diamonds, gold, and gemstones.
+These are all original designs, created by Avi Tavisal and produced in limited edition.